-What it provides Available benefits See page We will pay \$8,000 if the insured person dies while we are paying a loss Funeral benefit 25 of income benefit.
-Recurrent disability benefit We will waive the wait period if the insured person experiences a 26 relapse within six months of returning to work.
-Hospitalisation benefit We will pay a daily benefit if the insured person is in hospital for more 27 than three days in a row during the wait period.
-Suspension from practising We can pay up to 75% of their pre-disability earnings if the professional governing body of the insured person suspends their practising 28 cover certificate.
+Available benefits What it provides See page Rehabilitation and retraining benefit We can pay up to 26 times your Loss of Income cover weekly benefit to support the insured person in their rehabilitation or retraining to return to work.
+30 Funeral benefit We will pay \$15,000 if the insured person dies while we are paying a loss of income benefit.
+30 Recurrent disability benefit We will waive the wait period if the insured person experiences a relapse within six months of returning to work.
+31 Hospitalisation benefit We will pay a daily benefit if the insured person is in hospital for more than three days in a row during the wait period.
+32 Suspension from practising cover We can pay up to 75% of their pre-disability earnings if the professional governing body of the insured person suspends their practising certificate.
+33